 In reviewing this statement the licensing authority consulted widely with all necessary bodies and relevant stakeholders.
 A list of those consulted is available from the licensing authority on request.
-The consultation process was conducted between May 2014 and July 2014 by way of a direct letter to those identified and also via publication on the council's website.
+The consultation process was conducted between April 2019 and August 2019 by way of an email to those identified and also via publication on the council's website.
 Responses received were listed on a matrix document and each point made was given due consideration.